-Workflow.
-For many professional photographers, such as sports shooters, speed and performance of the AF system and burst shooting is not the only critical feature they demand from their camera, but the speed at which they can get images out of the camera and off to editors, clients and others is also very important.
+For many professional photographers -- and especially sports shooters -- speed and performance of the autofocus system and burst shooting is not the only critical feature they demand from their camera.
+The speed at which they can get images out of the camera and off to editors, clients and others is also very important.
 The D4 included a 100Base-T Ethernet jack for fast image transfers straight from the camera while shooting.
-The D4S now includes a 1000Base-T (Gigabit) Ethernet connection providing a transfer rate of up to 185Mbps (up from a comparatively meager 60Mbps on the D4).
+The D4S now includes a 1000Base-T Gigabit Ethernet connection.
+Nikon rates it as good for a transfer rate of up to 185Mbps, up from a comparatively meager 60Mbps on the D4.

-Other workflow-related improvements include a new "RAW SIZE S" file option, which produces 12-bit uncompressed NEF files at 2464 x 1640 (approximately half-resolution) with a file size of around 12MB.
+Other workflow-related improvements include a new "RAW SIZE S" file option, which produces 12-bit uncompressed NEF files at 2,464 x 1,640 pixels (or approximately half-resolution), with a file size of around 12MB.
 For those shooters who don't need full 16MP images or are trying to maximize the capacity of their memory cards while still wanting the editing flexibility of RAW, this is a beneficial feature.

-Audio.
-Audio recording capabilities have also been given an upgrade, including selectable audio frequencies, such as Wide Range and Vocal Range, letting the shooter more closely isolate the type or style of sound they want to record.
-Of course, like the previous model, the D4S includes a headphone jack and mic jack as well as up to 30 steps of audio level adjustment, but unlike its predecessor the D4S lets you adjust microphone sensitivity while recording.
+Audio recording capabilities have also been given an upgrade, including selectable audio frequencies such as Wide Range and Vocal Range, letting the shooter more closely isolate the type or style of sound they want to record.
+Of course, like the previous model, the D4S includes a 3.5mm stereo headphone jack and 3.5mm stereo mic jack, and allows 30 steps of audio level adjustment.
+Unlike its predecessor, though, the D4S lets you adjust microphone sensitivity while recording.

-For photographers who, perhaps, print JPEGs regularly or need a more precise view of the colors when reviewing photos on the rear LCD, the D4S now lets you adjust the color tone of the 921k-dot, 3.2-inch LCD to more closely match studio monitors or just for your personal tastes.
-The optical viewfinder itself remains largely unchanged with its large, bright 100% coverage and 0.70x magnification.
+For photographers who, perhaps, print JPEGs regularly or need a more precise view of the colors when reviewing photos on the rear LCD, the D4S now lets you adjust the color tone of the 921k-dot, 3.2-inch LCD to more closely match studio monitors, or just to account for your personal tastes.
+The optical viewfinder, meanwhile, remains largely unchanged with large, bright 100% coverage and 0.70x magnification.

-Nikon has also modified the mirror movement mechanism to improve viewfinder visibility by absorbing mirror slap, thereby minimizing viewfinder blackout.
-Now, snapping photos -- especially at 11fps -- won't interrupt the scene in the viewfinder as much, making it easier to keep your subject in view through the OVF.
+Nikon has also modified the mirror movement mechanism to improve viewfinder visibility by absorbing mirror slap, thereby minimizing viewfinder blackout time.
+Now, snapping photos -- especially at the full rate of 11 fps -- won't interrupt the scene in the viewfinder as much, making it easier to keep your subject framed as you want.

-And speaking of snapping photos, the D4S now makes it simple and fast to toggle between the XQD and CF memory cards (yes, the D4S maintains the XQD/CF pair, not two card slots of the same type).
+And speaking of snapping photos, the D4S now makes it simple and fast to toggle between the XQD and CompactFlash memory cards (yes, the D4S maintains the XQD/CF pairing, not two card slots of the same type).
 A quick two-button shortcut will switch to the other card.

 The last little tweak we'll mention here is for telephoto shooters.
 Many Nikon telephoto lenses have a focus operation button on the barrel to activate AF or as a memory recall setting to quickly change to a certain focusing distance.
 The Nikon D4S now has a custom feature in the camera that lets photographers re-program this button to toggle through the different AF modes.